Teaching English in South Korea

 Personally, though, I found the course itself valuable.
 It got me thinking about ways to teach and manage a classroom, and the unique challenges of learning English.
 It also exposed me to the variety of teaching positions that are out there, and a network of other hopeful teachers to navigate it with.
 The financial investment paid for itself before I even arrived, because the cost of my flight was included in my contract (which is common for South Korean teaching positions).

 Looking to Get TEFL Certified?
 Just a Pack readers can get a 35% discount with MyTEFL.
-Click below and use the discount code.
+Click below or above and use the discount code.

 Teaching English in South Korea Step 2: Research What’s Out There